NourAhmed24/Calories-burnt-prediction/README.md

 This project uses a dataset containing various features such as User_ID, Gender, Age, Height, Weight, Duration (of activity), Heart_Rate, Body_Temp, and Calories (the target variable).
 Contributing

-License

-Distributed under the MIT License.
-See LICENSE.md for more information.